omegaui/omegaide/index.md

 There are lot more features to explore.
 Give it a try.

 ## Installing

+Dependency : JDK 11 or above

 Well, Omega IDE is a portable application.

 No matter where you run the **Omega IDE.jar** file, it will setup itself completely.

-Dependency : JDK 11 or above

-For installation on Windows run **Omega IDE.jar (download from the release section)**
+For installation on any platform run **Omega IDE.jar (download from the release section)**

-For installation on Debain or its derivatives use the .deb installer in the release section.
+For debian, there is a installer included in the release section.

-For Other Distros download the **Omega IDE.zip file from the release section**.

-It contains three files (**one shell script, one desktop entry, one image-icon and a runnable jar file**)

-and I think you know what to do with them.

 ## Editing